New Grading Model Overview- Updated

 Self-reported first

-You report your own completion status in your weekly reflection before the meeting.
-Your teacher cross-references this against submitted work.
+You report your own completion in your pre-meeting reflection.
+Your teacher cross-references against submitted work.

 [!]